3dem/relion-documents/source/SPA_tutorial/Preprocessing.rst

 We like to manually select at least several micrographs in order to get familiar with our data.
 Often, the manually selected particles to calculate reference-free 2D class averages, which will then be used as templates for automated particle picking of the entire data set.
 However, as of release 3.0, |RELION| also contains a reference-free auto-picking procedure based on a Laplacian-of-Gaussian (LoG) filter.
-In most cases tested thus far, this procedure provides reasonable starting coordinates, so that the :jobtype:`Manual picking` step may be skipped.
+In many cases, this procedure provides reasonable starting coordinates, so that the :jobtype:`Manual picking` step may be skipped.
 The pre-shipped `Schemes` for on-the-fly processing in the ``relion_it.py`` script make use of this functionality to perform fully automated on-the-fly processing.
 In this tutorial, we will just launch a :jobtype:`Manual picking` job for illustrative purposes, and then proceed with LoG-based :jobtype:`Auto-picking` to generate the first set of particles.